Nintendo Player's Guide: Original format

 Screenshots and short descriptions of other games were also included.
+As an early published Nintendo work, it featured some errors, including referring to Metroid heroine Samus Aran as a male, and referring to the playable bar in Arkanoid as "Bowse" instead of the proper "Vaus," most likely the result of a translation mistake.

 The Official Nintendo Player's Guide was followed in the early 1990s by a number of publications, which were produced under the slightly different moniker of Nintendo Power Strategy Guides.
 These were sent between the then bi-monthly magazine issues to subscribers or mailed alongside them.
 Nintendo Entertainment System games covered by their Strategy Guides included: